sfett/Project_PRS-ASD_2022/README.md

 ### Dependencies

-* The scripts utilize MICA's in-house toolboxes BrainSpace and BrainStat, and all their subsequent required packages must be installed in the python environment before analyses.
+* The scripts utilize MICA's in-house toolboxes BrainSpace and BrainStat, as well as neuroCombat.
+* All their subsequent required packages must be installed in the python environment before analyses.
-* See installation guides here: [BrainSpace](https://brainspace.readthedocs.io/en/latest/pages/install.html#python-installation), [BrainStat]( https://brainstat.readthedocs.io/en/master/generic/install.html#python-installation)
+* See installation guides here: [BrainSpace](https://brainspace.readthedocs.io/en/latest/pages/install.html#python-installation), [BrainStat]( https://brainstat.readthedocs.io/en/master/generic/install.html#python-installation), [neuroCombat](https://github.com/Jfortin1/neuroCombat)

 ### Code format

-* All python scripts are designed to be called from a BASH script `master_call_analyses.sh`, where dataset specific inputs are to be defined.
+* All python scripts are designed to be called from a BASH script `master_call_analyses.sh`, where dataset specific inputs (i.e., demographic files and paths) are to be defined.

 ## Authors

 Serena Fett
 [serena.fett@mail.mcgill.ca](serena.fett@mail.mcgill.ca)